 Documentation reviewed indicates that there is significant residual contamination outside of the period in which AWE production occurred.
-Documentation from DOE UMTRA and NRC agencies indicates that surface contamination remediation was completed in 1996.
+Documentation from the Energy Information Administration reports that surface contamination remediation was completed in December of 1985.
+Material was disposed of on-site and groundwater monitoring will continue in "perpetuity".